sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 There's no exact definition of fuctionally pure purity, but generally it's these things:
 * Immutable state / data,
 * No side-effects
-* First class functions (functions can treated as data)
+* First class functions (functions can be treated as data)
 * etc.

 Javascript is a functional language.
 Why isn't it a *pure* functional language?

-* Javascript fails purity because it allows for mutation of state and side effects - most mainstream language fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc.
+* Javascript fails purity because it allows for mutation of state and side effects - most mainstream languages fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc.
-* Rust fails pureity because it has unsafe modes and allow side effects
+* Rust fails purity because it has unsafe modes and allows side effects
 * Erlang and Elixir fail this test because they allow side effects

 What is immutable data and what is a side effect?